bevyengine/bevy-website/content/learn/book/modular-architecture/plugins.md

 but the "struct plugin" style is easier to change if you find that your plugin needs extra features in the future.

+## Configuring plugins

+As alluded to above, you can use the `&self` argument in [`Plugin::build`] to change the behavior of the plugin based on the passed in configuration.
+But *should* you use this pattern?

+Whenever possible, you should prefer using resources for configuration, alerting users to their presence via documentation, and responding dynamically to changes in their value.

+This is inherently more flexible, allowing your user to tweak the settings at runtime to account for changing needs.
+It *also* plays nicer with various tooling, allowing users to easily inspect and dynamically modify the values.

+But sometimes, the value passed in *only* make sense to be provided once, at the time of plugin definition.
+A relatively common example of this is allowing the user to configure which schedule your plugins' systems should be added to.
+In that case, using a struct with fields as your `Plugin` type is the best and only option.

 ## Plugin groups

 You may have noticed that [`App::add_plugins`] is a method that takes `&mut App`.